FxSchrauber/OLD_Code_for_developing_Lightworks_effects/Graphic_elements/Lines/multilines_total_H02.md

 ---

    4. `lines`:
-   - Number of lines on the top edge of the frame.
+   - Number of lines on the left edge of the frame.
-     Depending on the angle settings, additional lines may be visible, starting at the right or left edge.
+     Depending on the angle settings, additional lines may be visible beginning at the bottom or top of the frame.
-     This parameter only takes into account lines touching the top edge of the frame.
+     This parameter only takes into account lines touching the left edge of the frame.
-    - *Type:* **scalar** `float`
+    - **Type: scalar `float`**
     - **Impermissible value:** 0 (would be a division by zero within the macro)

 ---